devopscoop/organization/BOOTSTRAP.md

 git init
 ```

 Created empty `enterprise` repositories/projects in each of the SCMs.
-(TODO: Script repo creation with APIs)

 Then ran this snippet to create git remotes for each of the SCMs: